meganchoi-bot/wi21-cse110-lab4/part1/part1.md

     D. `student["Favorite Teacher"].name`
     E. `student.courseLoad[1]`
 ### Basic Operators & Type Conversion ###
 14. Arithmetic
-    \nA.
-'32', 2 turns into a string and they are appended
+    A. '32', 2 turns into a string and they are appended
     B. 1, '3' is read as a number and 3-2=1
     C. 3, null is equal to 0
     D. '3null', null turns into a string
     E. 4, true is equal to 1
     F. 0, false and null both equal 0
     G. '3undefined', undefined turns into a string and they are appended
     H. NaN, undefined becomes NaN
 15. Comparison
     A. true, '2' is converted to a number
     B. false, '2' is lexocographically greater than '1'
     C. true, '2' is converted to a number
     D. false, the variables are different types (strict equality)
     E. false, the variables are different types (strict equality)
-    F. true,
+    F. true, Boolean(2) is true because 2 is truthy
 16. `==` is for non-strict checks with type conversion, `===` is for strict equality checks without type conversion (it will return false if they are not the same price)
 ### Conditionals ###
 17. 'How are you' gets printed.
 The first if is evaluated to false because 2 != 1.
 The else if is true because 2 is truthy and 'How are you' is printed.